IBM/aspera-cli/README.md

 Refer to [BUGS.md](BUGS.md) and [CONTRIBUTING.md](CONTRIBUTING.md).

+This documentation does not provide ALL the detailed description of all options and commands.
+The reason is that most commands and payloads are directly Rest API calls on the various Aspera products.
+So, to get the full description of all options and commands, refer to the official Aspera API documentation.
+(To see which API is used, set option `--log-level=debug`)

 ### When to use and when not to use

 `ascli` is designed to be used as a command line tool to: